stared/gossipingcommons/README.md

 ### Don't tell all of that

-The best way to protect privacy is to make sure all derivative work has changes, step by step, making it unrecognizable.
+The best way to protect privacy is to make sure all derivative work was changed, step by step, making it unrecognizable.

 The power of gossips is the creative spirit of exaggerations, misheard words, wrongly attributed intentions, and stuff.
 It has created civilizations.
-Now, you can use it to your boring anecdotes as well!
+Now, you can use it for your boring anecdotes as well!

 ![Gossiping Commons NA MC](imgs/GossipingCommons_NA_MC.png)